goblinfactory/study-ang2-play-by-play/README.md

 ```
 and `app.component.html` to bind using the banana hammock syntax shown in the play-by-play video `<input type="text" [(ngModel)]="name">`

+The Karma tests are still failing, still with the awful `Cannot set property 'stack'` error, but I'm pretty certain that going through one of the latest getting started tutorials will cover whatever's causing that problem.
+In the morning I'll timebox a maximum of 40 minutes more with the play-by-play, then switch over the newer tutorials, and come back to this afterwards.
+(I'm going to be sleep much better without that error staring at me! [grin!])

 ## various references

 - [Angular 2 quick start](https://github.com/angular/quickstart)